 Skim over the sands and causeway to Holy Island and prepare to enter another world.
-Lying just a few miles off the Northumberland coast, Holy Island as seen on Robson Green's Tales from Northumberland is cut off twice-daily from the rest of the world by fast-moving tides.
+Lying just a few miles off the Northumberland coast, Holy Island is cut off twice-daily from the rest of the world by fast-moving tides.
 Both an island and a picturesque village, Holy Island carries a wealth of history within its tidal walls.

 Holy Island remains a place of pilgrimage today.
 The island is the final destination of long distance walking route and one of Scotland’s Great Trails, the St Cuthbert’s Way.